WEC-Sim/WEC-Sim/docs/user/code_structure.rst

 The WEC-Sim executable is the ``wecSim.m`` file.
-Executing ``wecSim`` from a case directory parses the user input data, performs preprocessing calculations in each of the classes, selects and initializes variant subsystems in the Simulink model, runs the time-domain simulations in WEC-Sim, and calls post-processing scripts.
+Executing ``wecSim`` from a case directory parses the user input data, performs pre-processing calculations in each of the classes, selects and initializes variant subsystems in the Simulink model, runs the time-domain simulations in WEC-Sim, and calls post-processing scripts.
 When a WEC-Sim case is properly set-up, the user only needs to use the single command ``wecSim``